dougsfelipe/Cowboy-Bebop-Albuns/README.md

 ---

-Page with a player to the cowboy bebop albums for front end training using.
+Page with a player to the cowboy bebop albums for front end training, using:

 * HTML
 * CSS